mosaicml/composer/composer/algorithms/cutmix/README.md

 [\[How to Use\]](#how-to-use) - [\[Suggested Hyperparameters\]](#suggested-hyperparameters) - [\[Technical Details\]](#technical-details) - [\[Attribution\]](#attribution)

-`Computer Vision`
+`Computer Vision`, `Changes the Training Algorithm`

 CutMix is a data augmentation technique that modifies images by cutting out a small patch and replacing it with a different image.
-It is a regularization technique that improves the generalization accuracy of models for computer vision.
+It is a regularization technique that can improve the generalization accuracy of computer vision models.

 | ![CutMix](https://storage.googleapis.com/docs.mosaicml.com/images/methods/cutmix.png) |
 |:--: